Disclaimer: I am not a personal trainer or exercise science expert. Everything in this post is just my opinion or experience. More here

 At that point I was only going to the gym maybe three times a week, but it was a start.
 I used the really small weights because well, I was really small.
 Right now I think I could bench press my old-self.
 It was kind of hard for me to get into the flow of working out by myself because I felt self-conscious.
 Getting personal training helped because at least I knew I was exercising correctly.

 Every personal trainer has a different style, so even if you don’t feel like you’re learning the right stuff, you can try working with someone different and that might just be a better fit.

 Rope a friend into it

 After I moved to SoCal for school, I made friends with a bunch of bikers and started working out with them.
 I had decided to try to be more confident in the new city, but I ended up just coming off as tough and tomboyish.
-So, going along with that persona I became really competitive and out-lifted all my girl friends (who didn’t know I was competing with them).
+So, going along with that persona I became really competitive and out-lifted all my girl friends.

 In the first few months of school, I was at the gym everyday or close to it for anywhere between 2-4 hours.
 It was intense.
 I was also doing figure skating, so on some days I was there once for my own workout and once for team workouts.